mihailthebuilder/jenkins-server-docker/README.md

 aws-adfs
 ```

 But the `.aws` credentials folder gets created in the `root` directory, which the Jenkins runner doesn't have access to.
-So you need to copy the folder to `jenkins_home`:
+The runner actually assumes that the `root` directory is in `/var/jenkins_home`, so you need to copy the `aws` folder there.
 ```
 cp -r /root/.aws /var/jenkins_home/
 ```